Personalised farewell ceremonies

 A man with beard wearing a black suit and black tie standing at a podium holding a book

-Whether you choose a non-religious funeral, celebration of life, memorial service or ash ceremony, I’ll design the occasion just for your person and place the unique life they lived at its heart.
+Whether you choose a non-religious funeral, celebration of life, memorial service or ash ceremony, I’ll design the occasion especially for your person and place the unique life they lived at its heart.

 I aim to create a tribute that feels perfectly fitting to those of you who gather to mourn, allowing you to recognise the person you knew and loved – and to feel included in the ceremony.

-A good funeral can make a big difference
+A fitting funeral can make a big difference

 Watch a video about what I do and how I work: